Meaning of Numbers: The Number 0

 ". . . the idea of a number (0) that represented nothing was counterintuitive and controversial, raising philosophical as well as mathematical questions.
-Europe's first mathematics, after all, was concerned mainly with counting and measuring solid objects, and you can't count to nothing."
-(Easy as Pi, chapter on Numbers in Math and Science).
+Europe's first mathematics, after all, was concerned mainly with counting and measuring solid objects, and you can't count to nothing" (Easy as Pi).

-The first Biblical reference to the concept behind the number 0 (nothing or none) was the devil's use of it to tempt mankind to sin!
+The first Biblical (not chronological) reference to the concept behind the number 0 (nothing or none) was the devil's use of it to tempt mankind to sin!
 This, of course, makes sense since Lucifer's choice to pursue vanity, prior to this event, had locked him into perfectly pursuing nothing!

 Another way of stating the devil's deceptive introduction to Eve is, "Is it true God said you cannot eat of any (zero) of the trees he created?"

 God told Adam and Eve that they could eat from ANY tree in the garden except the tree of good and evil (Genesis 2:16 - 17).
 Out of love, he created a wide variety of tasty foods for the first humans to enjoy.
 He generously allowed them to eat as much as they wanted from more than 99% of Eden's trees.